 The use of bicycles and coasting devices on the NMJC campus carries with it responsibility and potential liability.
 Please ride carefully and with all due consideration for the rights of others.
 Accidental collisions may seriously injure pedestrians, bicyclists, or other skaters.
-A person riding roller skates, a skateboard or a hoverboard who strikes anyone could be deemed liable for all medical expenses of that victim and any damage done to the victim's or college property.
+A person riding a coasting device who strikes anyone could be deemed liable for all medical expenses of that victim and any damage done to the victim's or college property.